Donders-Institute/bidscoin/docs/installation.md

     pip install -e bidscoin

-After a succesful installation, edit the `Options : dcm2niix : path` value in the [bidsmap_template.yaml](../heuristics/bidsmap_template.yaml) file according to your system configuration.
+After a succesful installation, if needed, edit the `Options : dcm2niix : path` value in the [bidsmap_template.yaml](../heuristics/bidsmap_template.yaml) file according to your system configuration (you may want to use the `-e` install option for this).